TNTurnerLab/ACES/README.md

 						***WARNING:***
 		When conducting the retrieval of files, please ensure that the user has enough storage space.
-		The total storage needed for downloading all VGP files is estimated to be The total storage needed for downloading all Ensembl file is estimated at Please insure there is enough storage for all files the minimum recommended free storage should be approximately 1.2TB.
+		The total storage needed for downloading all VGP files is estimated to be 334.75 GB The total storage needed for downloading all Ensembl file is estimated at 669.18 GB Please insure there is enough storage for all files the minimum recommended free storage should be approximately 1.2TB.
 This insures all downloaded and created files have enough storage space on users device.
 There are 529 files in total between the two databases.